paulh002/rpi-audio-hat/README.md

 Configure the SoapyHifiBerry config file with the correct audio board name and sample frequencey

 ## Hardware
-Kicad files and gerbers are availeble in hardware directory
+Kicad files and gerbers are availeble in hardware directory.
+R10 and R11 are used to switch between clock from the Pi or internal PLL of the pcm5102 (gnd is internal pll)

+## Prototype
 Picture shows prototype using cheep aliexpress adc and dac boards To connect the boards you can use this table: